Skip to content

 Driving in South Italy, and Sicily in particular, can be very challenging.
 The roads are busy and chaotic.
 The ‘rules’ of the road here are more like suggestions, that people feel free to completely ignore.
 Expect a lot of overtaking and beeping of horns, all in narrow cobbled streets with pedestrians, motorbikes and parked cars all in the mix.

 I was incredibly glad I didn’t try to hire a car here!
 Instead, I relied on public transport and a couple of small group day tours to get to see the best places.
+You can check out some of the day tours on Get your Guide (affiliate) and day tours on Viator (affiliate), but below I’ll show you which of the tours are the best.

 Keep reading for a detailed itinerary for one week in Sicily without a car.